 - 1) The eligible children and the natural/adoptive parent(s) in the home will be included in the MNRL unit.
 However, a parent may choose to exclude a child and that child's resources if inclusion of that child and that child's resources would cause ineligibility for the other children in the MNRL.
 A parent's needs will always be included when determining eligibility for his/her children. - 2) The resources available only to a stepparent will be disregarded in the MNRL of his/her stepchild and his/her spouse (the stepchild's natural/adoptive parent) if that spouse requests assistance as caretaker relative of her deprived child.
 The stepparent will not be counted in their MNRL. - 3) The resources available only to a grandparent, or any relative other than a parent, who is not included in the assistance unit, will be disregarded.
-If the grandparent, or other relative other than a parent, chooses to be included in the assistance unit, his/her resources will be included in full in determining resource eligibility for all those included in the MNRL.
-When the grandparent or other relative chooses to be included and when the grandparent/other relative has a spouse in the home, the resources available - 4) In dependent child/minor parent/grandparent households, the rules in (3) above will apply, i.e., if the grandparent is to be included as an eligible, the grandparent's resources will be counted; and if the grandparent is not to be included, the grandparent's resources will be excluded.
+If the grandparent, or other relative other than a parent, chooses to be included in the assistance unit, his/her resources will be included in full in determining resource eligibility for all those included in the MNRL. - When the grandparent or other relative chooses to be included and when the grandparent/other relative has a spouse in the home, the resources available only to that spouse will be disregarded in determining resource eligibility. - 4) In dependent child/minor parent/grandparent households, the rules in (3) above will apply, i.e., if the grandparent is to be included as an eligible, the grandparent's resources will be counted; and if the grandparent is not to be included, the grandparent's resources will be excluded. - NOTE: In U-18-MN cases, the resources of a parent(s) will always be counted in full in his/her child's MNRL and that parent(s) will be included in the MNRL, even though the parent(s) may be over age 18 and will not be a Medicaid eligible member(s) of the unit.